Free Things to Do in Belize brochure! US and Canadian residents fill out our form below. Or scroll down for recommendations below.

 Located in the Cayo area of Belize and 5-1/2 miles from Tea Kettle village, Pook’s Hill is a fantastic jungle lodge.
 Their 300 acre property is about 98% dense, natural jungle, with the lodge property itself carved in the midst of a huge, jungle canopy.
 The lodge is built around a restored Mayan ruin, a rare residential site.
 The cabanas are first class, you won’t find anything that you could improve upon, and all have a private bath and electricity.
 A few of the cabins are built high on boardwalks and are perfect for birders.
 Pook’s Hill is only 2 miles from the Mayan cave Actun Tunichil Muknal and they offer daily tours, leaving at 5:30 a.m., hiking to the ruins in the morning mist.
 Their property has a network of nature trails, and a small river runs right through the property.
 They have an excellent library on local subject matter in their lounge area.

 In addition to tours of the famous Mayan cave they offer the other Belizean standards: horseback riding, Barton Creek Cave, Tikal, Caracol, Xunantunich and Mountain Pine Ridge to name a few.
 Their dining hall serves excellent meals for guests only and you mix your own drinks and keep track of them yourself.
 You will enjoy getting to know their excellent staff.
-High season rates start at $180 for a double.
-Meals are $7-18, and tours range from $44 - $151.
+High season rates start at $200 for a double.
 Contact them by email: firstname.lastname@example.org, phone: 011.501.820.2017 or visit their website: www.pookshilllodge.com.
+Updated June 2014

 A nice choice for the budget traveler, this lodge is very basic; some of the rooms share a bathroom, but there are some nice touches.
 If you wish to rent a full house, they offer one at a very good price.
 The owner of this lodge, Bruno Kuppinger, runs the best tours in the area.
 These will be real exploratory adventures.
 He explores ruins and caves, many no other tour company visits.
 So for some real adventure consider his extensive roster of tours.
-Rates are from $60.
-Contact them at suncreeklodge.de
+Rates are from $40 for a double.
+Contact them at suncreeklodge.de.
+Updated June 2014

 Windy Hill Resort is located in the Cayo District, the most popular inland destination in Belize.
 It's the perfect location for our tours because it is accessible, and yet feels quite remote.
 They are located near several of Belize's greatest natural attractions including well-known Maya Temples, caves, rainforests, and jungle rivers.